Etodolac is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 - It is best to take your doses with food, such as with a snack or at a mealtime.
 This is because the food in your stomach will help to protect from side-effects such as indigestion and stomach irritation.

 - If you forget to take a dose, take it as soon as you remember unless your next dose is due.
 If when you remember, your next dose is due then take the dose that is due and leave out the forgotten one.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment

-- Your doctor will try to prescribe you the lowest dose for the shortest time to reduce the risk of side-effects.
-If you need to take etodolac for a long time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.
+- Your doctor will try to prescribe you the lowest dose for the shortest time in order to reduce the risk of side-effects.
+If you need to take etodolac over a long period of time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 - If you have asthma, symptoms such as wheeze or breathlessness can be made worse by anti-inflammatories such as etodolac.
 If this happens to you, you should stop taking the tablets/capsules and see your doctor as soon as possible.